Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Military and Family Life Counselor (MFLC)

-Provide short term situational, problem-solving and non-medical counseling services for Soldiers and their Family members, Guard and Reserve members.
-All services are confidential, private, and at no cost for services.
+Provide short term situational, problem-solving, and non-medical counseling services for Soldiers, their Family members, and National Guard and Reserve members.
+All services are confidential, private, and at no cost.
 No records are kept, and the program is informal and confidential, although duty to warn is maintained.
-MFLCs also offer educational presentations and briefings focusing on job stress, anger management and dealing with the effects of deployment for Soldiers and family members, as well as issues of reunion/reintegration, communication, grief and loss.
-Short-term problem-solving for individuals, couples and families is available on a walk-in basis at Army Community Service, Building 1501, William C. Lee Road, or by calling 270-798-9322 for a confidential location and flexible scheduling.
-The MFLC's are available for presentations for various groups and military units.
-In addition to the services mentioned, MFLC's are embedded in each brigade and there are MLFC's available in the schools..
+MFLCs also offer educational presentations and briefings focusing on job stress, anger management, and dealing with the effects of deployment for Soldiers and family members, as well as issues of reunion/reintegration, communication, grief, and loss.
+Short-term problem-solving for individuals, couples and families is available on a walk-in basis at Army Community Service, Building 1501 William C Lee Rd. or by calling 270-798-9322 for a confidential location and flexible scheduling.
+The MFLCs are available for presentations for various groups and military units.
+In addition to the services mentioned, MFLCs are embedded in each brigade and available in the schools.

 Military OneSource

 Military OneSource is an excellent source for information and free counseling that deals with deployments.
-The program offers six short-term, problem-resolution counseling sessions for couples, individuals and families.
+The program offers twelve short-term, problem-resolution counseling sessions for couples, individuals, and families.
 The sessions are offered in the local community by civilian counselors.
 There is no cost to the military family.
 They are open 24 hours a day, seven days a week, with services available in many languages.
-Call 800-342-9647 or go online to www.militaryonesource.com.
+Call 800-342-9647 or go online to www.militaryonesource.mil.

 Resources for Children during Deployment